How to Get From Dubrovnik to Mljet

 Meanwhile, there are two major ferry ports in Mljet:

-- Pomena Port is already part of the National Park, and it is the best choice for tourists.
+Pomena Port is already part of the National Park, and is usually the most convenient option for tourists.

-- Sobra Port is an alternative option if your hotel is located in central Mljet or if you’re visiting somewhere around the area.
+Sobra Port is a good alternative if your hotel is located in central Mljet.

 Dubrovnik to Mljet by Car Ferry via Prapratno